Does Your Website Run On WordPress? How To Tell

 To download or learn more about Plugin Sniper, visit the site below:

-I hope you have found the above tutorial useful.
+We hope that you have found the above tutorial useful.